johntsinger/da-python-p12/README.md

 ## Description

-CRM (Customer Relationship Management) with command-line interface using django orm standalone.
+CRM (Customer Relationship Management) with command-line interface using django orm as a standalone.

 ## Installation guide